 - GOT GLUTEN ALLERGIES?
 NO NOODLES FOR YOU

-Mom’s place Pasta’s are delicious & actually taste like REAL Pasta’s!
+Mom’s Place Pasta’s are delicious & actually taste like REAL Pasta’s!
 Our Spaghetti & Lasagne Noodles hold together like they should!
 Our Fettucine is delicious!
 While our Penne Rigate or Spirali are divine with our Beef Stroganoff-and so simple to make!
-Our Maccheroni is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta - combined with our Chicken Gnocchi Soup… wow!
+Our Rigatoi is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta - combined with our Chicken Gnocchi Soup… wow!
 You’ll never miss Gluten-filled, heavy-laden pasta’s again.
 Mom’s Place pasta’s are magnifique!

 EATING HEALTHY MEANS ELIMINATING PASTA